ttaylor-st/vuecuit/README.md

 ## Development

+### Setup

 Note that Discuit does not currently support CORS, which Vuecuit **needs** to work, as everything is done client-side.
 [Pull #80](https://github.com/discuitnet/discuit/pull/80) is open to address this issue.

 First, make sure you have [Bun] installed.